frcharpentier/sem_LM_att/README.md

-You will need a copy of the LCD2020T02 dataset, and Blodgett et al.’s leamr alignments, available at https://github.com/ablodge/leamr
+You will need a copy of the LCD2020T02 dataset, and Blodgett et al.’s leamr alignments, available at https://github.com/ablodge/leamr, as well as their tools suite : https://github.com/ablodge/amr-utils

 ## Building the dataset